 After logging into an IBM Cloud Video account, a new feature has been added under the “Integrations & Apps” submenu.
 Named “Device Passwords”, this option allows account managers to both create and manage temporary passwords.

 These passwords are used to broadcast content with using an encoder, which can be software, hardware or app based.
-These encoders, unless one is manually inputting the Stream URL and Stream Name, normally require input of the login and password combination associated with the IBM Cloud Video or Ustream account.
+These encoders, unless one is manually inputting the Stream URL and Stream Name, normally require input of the login and password combination associated with the IBM Watson Media account.